aws-samples/lambda-refarch-imagerecognition/Workshop/step-1.md

 1. You might see the Get Started page if you have not used AWS Step Functions before.
 If that's the case, click **Get Started**, it should lead you to the page to create a new state machine.
 Otherwise, click the **Create a State Machine** button.

-1. Type `ImageProcessing-1` for the state machine name
+1. Type `ImageProcessing` for the state machine name

 1. Scroll down until you see the section **Step3: Review your code and visual workflow**.
 Paste in the JSON exported from Step Easy tool in Step 1A